MZM-source/ichat-app/README.md

-after it you can type "nodemon index.js" which is backend code to run your server on localhost port 80. make sure you start the nodemon server. and it's done.
+after it you can type "nodemon index.js" which is backend code to run your server on localhost port 80. make sure you start the nodemon server. and it's done. please don't uncomment dummy code bcz it can crash your chatting app.